lucabocha/CloudComputing/How to: VPC Flow Log Finder.md

           LOCATION '<S3 URI where the flowlogs are stored>' TBLPROPERTIES ("skip.header.line.count"="1");

-      **Note:** the lines that are between the first parenthesis and the second parenthesis demark the colums that are going to be present on this table
+      **Note:** the lines that are between the first parenthesis and the second parenthesis demark the columns that are going to be present on this table

-Depdending on the information you are logging in the flowlogs, you will have to add columns in the sql query mentioned above
+Depdending on the information/fields you are logging in the flowlogs, you will have to add/remove columns in the sql query mentioned above
   - For example, for this flow log:

         2 123456789010 eni-1235b8ca123456789 172.31.16.139 172.31.16.21 20641 22 6 20 4249 1418530010 1418530070 ACCEPT OK

-  We can seeit has 14 fields, each divided by an space
+  We can see it has 14 fields, each divided by an space

   2
   123456789010